 Like many of the world’s iconic landmarks, Borobudur has a weight of expectation upon it, and it definitely delivers.
 Contrasted against a surrounding sea of green fields and forests, the imposing and beautifully preserved 9th-century temple seems even more breathtaking.
 Get an early night at one of the region’s characterful properties in preparation for heading to the temple for sunrise.
 There are usually fewer visitors in the early morning, and the cooler temperatures mean you can walk between the rooftop Buddha statues in comfort as the day’s first rays hit the stones.
 After dawn, wander off the beaten path to some less-lauded landmarks from the same era, including the partially-restored Mendut temple and elaborately-carved Pawon temple, both of which add deeper context to Borobudur.

-Drop down a gear to spend a few days absorbing Ubud’s bohemian atmosphere.
-The town’s reputation as a haven for health and healing is now its key draw, and several gorgeous retreats nestle in the surrounding green hills, while the central markets and artisan communities have their own gentle buzz.
-Spend blissful hours unwinding at a spa, take a yoga class or two, find hidden escapes, and enjoy a seemingly endless trail of foodie treats.
+Drop down a gear to spend a few days absorbing the best of Bali in serene Sidemen, away from the Ubud crowds.
+Spend time walking and cycling through the hills and between the rice terraces, watching Bali’s natural beauty rippling out around you.
+Several gorgeous retreats nestle in the surrounding green hills, while the villages and artisan communities have their own gentle buzz.
+Spend blissful hours unwinding at a spa, take a yoga class or two, find hidden escapes, and enjoy discovering the day-to-day rhythms of the real Bali.

 Komodo

 The last leg of this journey is centred around enjoying dedicated R&R in Indonesia’s coastal haven.
 One of the richest marine ecosystems in the world, and home to the legendary Komodo Dragons, the Komodo National Park is a peppering of rocky islands floating in crystal-clear, protected waters; a little slice of paradise.
-The world-renowned Komodo Resort sits gently on the shoreline of Sebayur Island, and is the epitome of a desert-island idyll.
+Stay on one of the island’s excellent resorts, including the world-renowned Komodo Resort which sits gently on the shoreline of Sebayur Island, and enjoy diving and snorkelling in the clear waters.

-The guide price of £3,390US$4,390 is a per person price (not including international flights) staying 1 night in Jakarta, a 3 night cruise in Tanjung Puting National Park, 2 nights at Borobudur, 2 nights in Jogja,1 night at Mount Bromo, 4 nights in Ubud and 3 nights on the Komodo Archipelago; all in our favourite mid-range hotels, boats & lodges.
+The guide price of £4,090US$5,290 is a per person price (not including international flights) staying 1 night in Jakarta, a 3 night cruise in Tanjung Puting National Park, 2 nights at Borobudur, 2 nights in Yogyakarta, 2 nights at Mount Bromo, 3 nights in Sidemen and 3 nights on the Komodo Archipelago; all in our favourite mid-range hotels, boats & lodges.